 Noam never was one for what he perceives as self-promotion.
 In the end, he never really answered my question about Jane, and I decided to put it all on hold for a while.
 Plus, my obsession with Jane was ebbing, and I was moving onto another biography.

-But lately the question started nagging at me again, when I finished watching two seasons of a Netflix show called Grace and Frankie, starring Jane Fonda and Lily Tomlin, about two women in their mid seventies whose law partner husbands fell in love with one another and summarily dumped them.
+But the question started nagging at me again when I finished watching two seasons of a show called Grace and Frankie, starring Jane Fonda and Lily Tomlin, about two women in their mid seventies whose law partner husbands fell in love with one another and summarily dumped them.
 Now Frankie and Grace are forced to live together in their joint summer home, bringing into the open some real issues faced by aging women.
-I’ve loved Jane Fonda since On Golden Pond, and before that, I loved her when her workout video helped whip me into shape.
+I’d loved Jane Fonda since On Golden Pond, and before that, I loved her when her workout video helped whip me into shape.
 I can still see my friend Linda and me in her basement workout room, sweating as Jane commanded: “Make it burn!”
-I’ve been a fan of Lily Tomlin’s since she introduced Edith Ann on Laugh-In, and I’ve watched my video of her brilliant one-woman show, The Search for Signs of Intelligent Life in the Universe, which opened in Broadway more than thirty years ago, at least a dozen times.
+I’ve been a fan of Lily Tomlin’s since she introduced Edith Ann on Laugh-In.

 So I asked him again, because I wanted to know - wasn’t Jane Fonda a well-intended person who had just gotten some bad press in a particularly sensitive political climate?
 And finally, I got my answer.